If you master SEO content writing you’ve secured a money-printing machine.

 With the basics done and dusted, let’s get into the nitty-gritty.

-15 SEO Writing Tips For Creating High Ranking Content
+16 SEO Content Writing Tips For Creating High Ranking Content

-Here are 15 no-frills SEO writing tips to help you produce top-ranking content that woos robots, engages humans, and drives conversions.
+Here are 16 no-frills tips for SEO content writing to help you craft top-ranking blog posts that woo robots, engage humans, and drive conversions.

 #1.
 Write For People Not Search Engines